kfrankc/kfrankc/README.md

 ### Hi there 👋

-Product Manager with an engineering background + a focus on AI and creativity
+Product Manager with an engineering background + a focus on AI and Creativity

 https://kfrankc.com